SahilKumar28/Beginning-0734/Lab_2/LAB-2 Tasks.md

 1-You are working at Toyota Indus Motors and want to assemble a car.
-Design a flowchart with proper process modules and decision structures to replicate a pipeline producƟon.
+Design a flowchart with proper process modules and decision structures to replicate a pipeline production.
 ![FLOWCHART ](https://github.com/user-attachments/assets/c99ab768-5795-4240-ba7d-f92d1a01348f)